-- Click Start, and click Control Panel (or point to Settings and click Control Panel). - 2.
-Click Mouse (Hardware and Sound). - 3.
-Click Device Settings (tab) and click Settings. - 4.
+- 1. Go to the Control Panel. - 2.
+Click Mouse (Hardware and Sound). - Click Device Settings (tab) and click Settings. - 4.
 Use the menu tree on the left to access the user configurable settings.

 Disabling the Touchpad

 If you need to disable the Touchpad for any reason (e.g. you may find that when using the computer's internal keyboard you accidentally trigger the Touchpad when resting your wrists or palms on it) you can do so by using $\mathbf{Fn} + \mathbf{F1}$ key combination.